nehamanghnani01/nehamanghnani01/README.md

 ## Hi there 👋

+Software Development | System Design | 3 years of professional work experience as a Software Engineer in Mobile Development (Android)

+🔭 Currently working on -
+    Participating in the AIXCC DARPA Challenge 2024
+     - Identifying Code Vulnerabilities and Security Issues using LLM's
+     - Developing an automated AI system to find code vulnerabilities and provide code patches using LLM (GPT4 / GPT4o)

 <!--
 **nehamanghnani01/nehamanghnani01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.